darxkies/k8s-tew/README.md

 ```

 The files are copied using scp and the ssh private key $HOME/.ssh/id_rsa.
 In case the file  $HOME/.ssh/id_rsa does not exist it should be generated using the command ssh-keygen.
 If another private key should be used, it can be specified using the command line argument -i.

+__NOTE__: The argument --pull-images downloads the required Docker Images on the nodes, before the setup process is executed.
+That could speed up the whole setup process later on.
+Furthermore, by using --parallel the process of uploading files to the nodes and the download of Docker Images can be again considerable shortened.
+Use these parameters with caution, as they can starve your network.

 ## Environment